couple of weeks ago, I spent some time browsing around Left Bank Books

 "amount to more than what is said".
 Or that antiMALE prejudice does not

 reaffirm a "legacy" of any kind, or least a present reality

 of any kind?
-And what, precisely, makes a "legacy" worse than a present reality anyway?
+And what precisely makes a "legacy" worse than a present reality?

-that she as an individual objectively IS, in veritable fact, all of those unflattering things?
+that she as a person objectively IS, in veritable fact, all of those unflattering things?
 And IF that were the case, would it then

-be correct to aver that such treatment is due to "prejudice", or should we rather suppose it originates from a considered judgment a posteriori?
+be correct to aver that such treatment is due to "prejudice", or should we rather suppose that it issues from a considered judgment a posteriori?